bridgecrew-perf6/plotly_deployment-97/README.md

 ![21](Images/21.png)

-Code for the layout in the "buildCharts()"; the function does the following:
+The layout code in the "buildCharts()" does the following:

 * Creates a title
 * Creates a label for the x-axis